 Local libraries offer a lot more than books and free internet.
 They're a huge community resource.

-"People come in to fill out tax forms, apply for health insurance through the Affordable Care Act and continue their education," said Dan Owens,
+"People come in to fill out tax forms, apply for health insurance through the Affordable Care Act and continue their education," said Dan Owens, Walton County library services director.
+"And of course you can come in to enjoy fine literature without having to purchase the complete works of Shakespeare."

 With this week being National Library Week, it's the perfect time to stop in, get your library card (if you don't have one yet) and enjoy all the programs and classes that are offered.